kuhnemann/pyphrase/readme.md

 Modern Python client for interacting with the Phrase TMS API, both for sync and async use.

-- Implements all documented paths and operations
+- Implements all documented paths and operations from #latest
 - Typed (where possible) for validation and code completion support
-- Fully documented methods with complete content of the Phrase TMS API docs.
+- Fully documented methods with complete content of the Phrase TMS API docs
+- sync and async clients

+### New in 0.3

+- Support for pydantic 2.x
+- Updated models with current standing
+- Fixed many issues, including header encoding for job creation
+- Still work in progress and a lot to do
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
-The code is based on the [Phrase TMS OpenAPI docs](https://cloud.memsource.com/web/docs/api) as of March 20 2023, which was parsed using [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator/) for the models and a slightly modified version of [swagger-to](https://github.com/Parquery/swagger-to) for the methods.
+The code is based on the [Phrase TMS OpenAPI docs](https://cloud.memsource.com/web/docs/api) as of January 2024, which was parsed using [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator/) for the models and a slightly modified version of [swagger-to](https://github.com/Parquery/swagger-to) for the methods.